 Greed is the ultimate incarnation of selfishness and lies in opposition to love.
 It's not the opposite of love but the rejection of it.
 Just as there is an element of love in all selfless acts, greed is present in all acts of selfishness.
 Greed is impatient and unkind; greed is envious and boastful; it is arrogant and rude.
 It insists on its own way; it is easily angered and resentful; it rejoices with wrongdoing(evil) and rejoices with lies.
 With this truth, one can observe greed in play.
 A parent is greedy when she compares her child unfavourably to another.
-A person shows greed when they covet or take things that don’t belong to them.
-A person exhibits greed when they are unfaithful to their spouse or sleep with multiple people.
+People show greed when they covet or take things that don't belong to them.
+People exhibit greed when they are unfaithful to their spouse or sleep with multiple people.
 A person is greedy when they call themselves or another stupid.
 A person has greed when they abuse and murder.
 A person is greedy when they reject forgiveness.
 All acts of greed not only hurt others but also hurt you in the process.

 So the question here is; if selfishness is random, and there is a belief that our existence is technically random due to evolution, then shall we really endure?
 You will hear statements like: "We are just stardust!"
 "Life has no meaning!"
 "We give meaning to things!"
 Do all these show a selfless nature, or is it the projection of humanity's greed, a deep need to dictate?

 Is it really that bad?
 One may ask themselves.
 Yes.
 Most of the articles in our Consciousness and Morality series have explored the consequences of greed, evident in history and society.
-Look around you, can you see the greed?
-Look inside you, have you embraced any element of greed in your life?
+Look around you; can you see the greed?
+Look inside you.
+Have you embraced any element of greed in your life?

 Greed will leave you with emptiness, dampening your meaning and purpose.
 Embracing love will mean that the world will not favour you, it will reject you, as its constructed meaning opposes love, but existence will not oppose you.
 Through the practice of love, one will find enduring peace that bears through all.